phoenixprojectsoftware/greysource2019/README.md

 ## NEW ADDITIONS IN BUILD 2002
 - Minor bug fixes
-- Complete code overhaul, which allows the Visual Studio solution to build under VS 15 2017 and VS 15 2019.
+- Complete code overhaul, which allows the Visual Studio solution to build under VS 14 2017 and VS 15 2019.

+## NEW ADDITIONS IN BUILD 2003
+- Improvments to viewmodel bob tilt and viewroll

 # BRANCHES
 ## MASTER BRANCH